cyberscan/ts-node-cloud-builder/README.md

 # ts-node-cloud-builder

 A build container for Typescript/node.js projects, includes Yarn and Lerna, as well as tooling for Vue 2.
+Please note that this project is intended for internal use at our organization and only publically visible due to Github not offering a means to use [Actions](https://docs.github.com/en/actions) defined in private repositories.
+The functionality in and visibility of this repository may change without notice.

 Prebuilt, ready-to-use images can be found at: